Trey Murphy III: Virginia

 On March 30, 2020, Murphy entered the transfer portal, and on April 14, 2020, he transferred to Virginia.
-Cary, North Carolina, native, friend, and future teammate, Justin McKoy helped recruit him to Virginia.
+North Carolina native and friend Justin McKoy helped recruit him to Virginia.
 Due to COVID-19 affecting college basketball, Murphy did not have to sit out a year and was granted three years of immediate eligibility instead of two.

 Coming off the bench, Murphy scored 21 points while shooting 7-of-9 from the field in the Cavaliers' season opener in Bubbleville.
 He made his first start against William & Mary in late December 2020 and started the remainder of the season.
 At this time, NBA scouts saw him as a top 45 draft prospect.
 As a junior, he averaged 11.3 points and 3.4 rebounds per game.
 After posting a highly efficient 50–40–90 season under Tony Bennett at Virginia, Murphy declared for the 2021 NBA draft while maintaining his college eligibility.
 On June 21, 2021, Murphy announced that he signed with an agent, forgoing his remaining eligibility with Virginia and ending his collegiate career.